palantir/sls-packaging/readme.md

 Environment variables can be configured through the `env` blocks of `launcher-static.yml` and `launcher-custom.yml` as described in [configuration file](https://github.com/palantir/go-java-launcher).
 They are set by the launcher process before the Java process is executed.

+#### Directories created at runtime
+The plugin configures [go-java-launcher](https://github.com/palantir/go-java-launcher) to create the following directories before starting the service:

+* var/data/tmp

+Additionally, the following directories are created in every SLS distribution created:

+* var/log
+* var/run

 ### Asset Distribution plugin